-In addition, he has guest lectured at the Amsterdam University College, Tilburg University, Rijksuniversiteit Groningen, Hague Academy of International Law (the Netherlands), Katholieke Universiteit Leuven (Belgium), York University (Canada), Masaryk University (Czech Republic), Central European University (Hungary), Polish Academy of Sciences (Poland), European Law Academy in Trier (Germany), at a summer training at the EUI and, most recently, at the LUISS Guido Carli University in Rome (Italy).
+In addition, he has guest lectured at the Amsterdam University College, Tilburg University, Rijksuniversiteit Groningen, Hague Academy of International Law (the Netherlands), Katholieke Universiteit Leuven (Belgium), York University (Canada), Masaryk University (Czech Republic), Central European University (Hungary), Polish Academy of Sciences (Poland), European Law Academy in Trier (Germany), IDC Herzliya (Israel), and, for severeal years continuously, at the LUISS Guido Carli University in Rome (Italy).

-In 2016, the HERA (Humanities in the European Research Area) awarded him a three-year research grant to conduct a study within a four-nation MELA consortium ('Memory Laws in European and Comparative Perspectives').
+During 2016-2019, he was the Principal Investigator for the Dutch team in the MELA consortium ('Memory Laws in European and Comparative Perspectives'), sponsored by the EU research grant HERA (Humanities in the European Reserarch Area).
 In 2015, the International Association of Labour Law Journals conferred him Marco Biagi Award for the best paper in labour law (published in Columbia Journal of European Law).
-Dr. Belavusau is the author of a monograph “Freedom of Speech: Importing European and US Constitutional Models in Transitional Democracies” (Routledge, 2013), as well as a co-editor of “Law and Memory: Towards Legal Governance of Memory” (Cambridge University Press, 2017) and "EU Anti-Discrimination Law Beyond Gender" (Oxford: Hart, 2018).
+Dr. Belavusau is the author of a monograph “Freedom of Speech: Importing European and US Constitutional Models in Transitional Democracies” (Routledge, 2013), as well as a co-editor of “Law and Memory: Towards Legal Governance of History” (Cambridge University Press, 2017) and "EU Anti-Discrimination Law Beyond Gender" (Oxford: Hart, 2018).

 For courses taught, see study-guide.